Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 or its corresponding sample version

 For instance, even when the ATE is $0$, the higher order moments of $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$, such as their variances, may differ.
-The DATE can capture such a difference, while the ATE cannot.
+The DTE can capture such a difference, while the ATE cannot.